 Sept.
 29, 2015

 - Light therapy.
-A special treatment that uses ultraviolet light may improve your skin's appearance, especially when used soon after skin changes appear.
+A special treatment that uses ultraviolet light (phototherapy) may improve your skin's appearance, especially when used soon after skin changes appear.

-- Wolff K, et al. Fitzpatrick's Dermatology in General Medicine.
-7th ed.
-New York, N.Y.: The McGraw-Hill Companies; 2008. http://www.accessmedicine.com/content.aspx?aID=2968193.
-Accessed Aug.
-7, 2012.
+- Goldsmith LA, et al., eds.
+Morphea.
+In: Fitzpatrick's Dermatology in General Medicine.
+8th ed.
+New York, N.Y.: The McGraw-Hill Companies; 2012.

 - Valanclene G, et al. Pathogenesis and treatment modalities of localized scleroderma.
 Medicina (Kaunas).
 2010;46:649.